 It can be hard to admit to yourself, but some of your friends might not be good for you.

 Sure, they’re fun to hang out with on weekends.
-You love kicking back with a beer and watching the game with them on Sunday, but their constant invites to Happy Hour can be quite the distraction throughout the week.
+You love kicking back with a beer and watching the game with them on Sunday, but their constant invites to Happy Hour can be distractions throughout the week.

 And you try to do the right thing.
-You turn down their invites because you know you need to work, but they pester you until you have no choice but to join them.
+You turn down their invites because you know you need to work, but they bug you until you have no choice but to join them.

 Other friends might not support your goals at all.
 The might tell you to stick to your day job and give up on your dreams of eCommerce entrepreneurship.
 Maybe they don’t think you have the means to make your dreams come to life.

 Whatever the case is, you don’t want to associate with people who aren’t helping you work toward your goals.
-It might not seem like anyone else is holding you back, but surrounding yourself with the wrong people can have a major impact on your productivity.
+It might not seem like anyone else is holding you back, but surrounding yourself with the wrong people can significantly impact your productivity.

 Instead, surround yourself with people who are working toward similar goals.
-Connect with people who have already achieved your dream, so they can help you along the way.
+Connect with people who have already achieved your dream so that they can help you along the way.

 Establish friendships with people who challenge you, not people who promote procrastinating.
-These relationships will prove very valuable in the long run, and can have a significant impact on where you end up in life.
+These relationships will prove very valuable in the long run and can significantly impact where you end up in life.

 6. Find a Mentor

 Mentors are invaluable.
-They’re kind of like your own private coach, helping you better understand your goals and what you can to do make them happen.
+They’re like your own private coach, helping you better understand your goals and what you can do to make them happen.

 7. Start Today and Stop the Excuses

 You can always come up with an excuse not to do something.
 It’s that simple.
-If you don’t want to do it, you’ll come up with a reason not to.
+If you don’t want to do it, you’ll devise a reason not to.

-The best way to beat procrastination is to stop coming up with excuses for yourself.
-Instead of finding a reason not to do something, find a reason to start it right away.
+The best way to beat procrastination is to stop making excuses for yourself.
+Instead of finding a reason not to do something, find a reason to start it immediately.
 You can always tell yourself you have more time to get it done, or it’s better if you work on it tomorrow, but if you keep doing this, you’ll never make any progress.

-A few months ago, I found this method called the “Three-Second Rule” that’s really helped me stop procrastinating.
-Anytime I know I should start on a task, but I start to come up with excuses not to do it, I start working on it within three seconds of having my initial thought.
+A few months ago, I found this method called the “Three-Second Rule,” which helped me stop procrastinating.
+Anytime I know I should start on a task, but I begin to come up with excuses not to do it, I start working on it within three seconds of having my initial thought.

 Procrastination is tough to beat.
-It plagues us all at some point or another, whether we’re working at home, in the office, or in the classroom.
+It plagues us all at some point, whether working at home, in the office, or in the classroom.

 Armed with the right strategies and a will to change your work habits, you can stop procrastination in its place and start making progress toward your goals.
 Remember, you can have a great idea and a lot of knowledge, but it doesn’t mean much unless you put it to use.
-Your chances of success are none if you don’t get started, so start working on your goals and stop letting procrastination take control.
+If you don’t get started, your chances of success are none, so start working on your goals and stop letting procrastination take control.